The French Revolution Landmarks Walking Tour (Self Guided), Paris

 Currently, the Palais Bourbon is the seat of France's National Assembly, the lower house of the country's legislative branch.
 Guided tours of the palace are offered free of charge, including access to the hemicycle (the debating chamber), conference room, and other historically significant rooms.
 These tours are conducted in French and must be booked in advance on the National Assembly website.

-9) Hotel des Invalides (House of Invalids)
+9) Hotel des Invalides (House of The Invalids)

 Tip:

-The available on-site Angelina patisserie offers visitors a fairly good selection of teas and cakes, ideal for a quick snack and a nice break whenever one might need it.
+The available on-site Angelina patisserie offers visitors a fairly good selection of teas and cakes, ideal for a quick snack and a nice break whenever you might need it.

 Tip:

-The available on-site Angelina patisserie offers visitors a fairly good selection of teas and cakes, ideal for a quick snack and a nice break whenever one might need it.
+The available on-site Angelina patisserie offers visitors a fairly good selection of teas and cakes, ideal for a quick snack and a nice break whenever you might need it.

 Walking Tours in Paris, France